inventaire/rave-level/README.md

 ### `db = new RaveLevel(location[, options])`

 The `location` argument is the same as in [`classic-level`](https://github.com/Level/classic-level), making `rave-level` a drop-in replacement for when you need to read and write to the given `location` from multiple processes simultaneously.
-However, the `options` are different and limited because not every `RaveLevel` instance has direct access to the underlying LevelDB database.
 The `options` object may contain:

 - `keyEncoding` (string or object, default `'utf8'`): [encoding](https://github.com/Level/abstract-level#encodings) to use for keys
 - `valueEncoding` (string or object, default `'utf8'`): encoding to use for values
 - `retry` (boolean, default `true`): if true, operations are retried upon connecting to a new leader.
 This disables [snapshot guarantees](https://github.com/Level/abstract-level#iterator) because retries may implicitly use new snapshots.
 If false, operations are aborted upon disconnect, which means to yield an error on e.g. `db.get()`.

+Additionnaly, all the options accepted by [`classic-level`](https://github.com/Level/classic-level#db--new-classiclevellocation-options) are also accepted by `rave-level` but will only have an effect for the leader instance.

 The `RaveLevel` class extends `AbstractLevel` and thus follows the public API of [`abstract-level`](https://github.com/Level/abstract-level).
 As such, the rest of the API is documented in `abstract-level`.
 The database opens itself but (unlike other `abstract-level` implementations) cannot be re-opened once `db.close()` has been called.
 Calling `db.open()` would then yield a [`LEVEL_NOT_SUPPORTED`](https://github.com/Level/abstract-level#errors) error.